Enya: 1998–2007: A Day Without Rain and Amarantine

 In 1998, Enya, Roma and Nicky Ryan received the Ivor Novello award for International Achievement.
-That year, Enya started work on her fifth studio album, titled A Day Without Rain.
-In a departure from her previous albums, Enya incorporated greater use of a synthesised string section into her compositions, something that was not a conscious decision at first, but Enya and Nicky Ryan agreed that it complemented the songs that were being written.
+That year, Enya started work on her fifth album, A Day Without Rain.
+Enya incorporated greater use of synthesised strings in her compositions, something that was not a conscious decision at first, but the trio agreed that it complemented the songs written.
 The album was released in November 2000 and reached number 6 in the UK and an initial peak of number 17 in the US.

-In the aftermath of the 9/11 attacks, US sales of the album and its lead single "Only Time" surged after the song was widely used during radio and television coverage of the events, leading to its description as 'a post-September 11 anthem'.
+In the aftermath of the 9/11 attacks, US sales of the album and its lead single "Only Time" surged after the song was widely used during radio and television coverage of the events, leading to its description as "a post-September 11 anthem".
 The exposure caused A Day Without Rain to outperform its original chart performance to peak at number 2 on the Billboard 200, and the release of a maxi-single containing the original and a pop remix of "Only Time" in November 2001.
 Enya donated its proceeds in aid of the International Association of Firefighters.
 The song topped the Billboard Hot Adult Contemporary Tracks chart and went to number 10 on the Hot 100 singles, Enya's highest charting US single to date.